AdrianHarkness/ISE403/README.md

 # ISE403
-This repository contains the final project for ISE 403 - Research Methods.
+This repository contains the final project for Lehigh University ISE 403 - Research Methods.